 At Zola, the art of giving a great present is our passion.
-While wedding gift tends to get all the attention, we know that bridal shower gifts can be just as challenging for guests, whether it’s figuring out the rules of decorum or picking the perfect present.
+While wedding gifts tend to get all the attention, we know that bridal shower gifts can be just as challenging for guests, whether it’s figuring out the rules of decorum or picking the perfect present.
 Many wedding guests turn to us for advice on bridal shower gifts, and now we’re sharing our gifting wisdom with you, too.
 Keep reading for answers to all of your bridal shower gift etiquette questions.

-What to spend on a bridal shower gifts depends on your relationship to the bride and your financial situation.
+What to spend on bridal shower gifts depends on your relationship to the bride and your financial situation.
 If you’re particularly close with the bride-to-be, you’re encouraged to choose a gift that’s more sentimental and on the higher-end of your budget.
 That said, on average, guests spend between $25-$75+ on a bridal shower gift.

 Unless it has been communicated that monetary gifts are preferred, it’s best to avoid cash gifts at a bridal shower.
 We recommend choosing a gift from the Wedding Registry (if applicable) or adhering to any specific gift requests listed on the invitation.
 For example, if you’re attending a “stock the bar” shower, go with an alcoholic beverage, cocktail mixer, or barware gift.